 Luau tables do not error when a missing property is accessed (though embeddings may).
 So won't produce a run-time error, but is more likely than not a programmer error.
-If the programmer intended to initialize x as nil, they could have initialized x = nil.
-For this reason, we consider it a code defect to use an expression that the type system infers is of type nil, other than the nil literal.
+In this case, if the programmer intent was to initialize x as nil, they could have initialized x = nil.
+For this reason, we consider it a code defect to use an expression that the type system infers is of type nil, other than the nil constant itself.